sgar06/RNAseq-Analisis/README.md

                                        columns = c("GENEID", "GENENAME"))
 ```
 **3.5 Conversión de la matriz de recuentos al objeto DGEList**
+Data import produces an object of class ‘DGEList’, which stores the read counts and associated information (Fig. 4A).
+The essential components of a ‘DGEList’ object are the matrix of raw counts and a data-frame containing the sample information.
+Other optional components include gene annotation and a design matrix.
 ```R
 y <- DGEList(seqdata)
 ```